TalMalchi/My-Shell/README.md

 This project aims to implement a simple shell in C++ that can execute basic commands like :
 ```
-cd, echo, !!, $?, prompt, read, >>, 2>, >, if else, and piping.
+cd, echo, !!, $?, prompt, read, >>, 2>, >, if else, quit, adding variables with $, and piping.
 ```

 ### Getting Started
 To run this project, you'll need to have a C++ compiler installed on your machine.
-You can install one of the following:
-- GCC
-- Clang
-- Microsoft Visual C++

 ### How to Run?